vikaskumar-e1256/Employee-Management-System-iProAt-Solutions/README.md

 12. **Postman Api Collection**

-    You can find the Postman API collection and import it into your Postman, Now you can test APIs.
+    You can find the Postman API collection in the project root directory and import it into your Postman, Now you can test APIs.

 ## Conclusion